Dwalden2021/1600_Final/HTML2.md

     </body>
 ```

-Last we will add an empty paragraph tag named "result" to bottom of the body.
+Last, we will add an empty paragraph tag named "result" to bottom of the body.
 We will use this to display the results of the script.
 The code will look like this:
 ```html
 <!DOCTYPE html>
 <html>